Suyimu/WRV2/README.md

 ### 3. Download Pre-trained Models
 Download models from **[Release V0.1.0](https://pan.quark.cn/s/02a9c6a1d7a6)** (Password: `78NW`) and place them in `./weights/`.

-*First-time users*: Models will auto-download during initial inference if not found.

 ### 4. Run Inference
 **Example Test** (using sample data in [`inputs/`](./Raformer/inputs)):
 ```bash